SreekanthJaladanki/SreekanthJaladanki/README.md

 ## Hi there 👋, I'm Sreekanth!
-I'm passionate about Cloud and DevOps and enjoy solving challenges in software design.
+Technology educator and builder with strong experience in AWS, DevOps tools, and GenAI.
+I love mentoring professionals and creating scalable applications for modern digital needs.

 ## Skills